solliancenet/microsoft-postgresql-developer-guide/04_01_AI/03_Exploring_LLMS.md

 - Search for the vector data field and list the nearest neighbors.
 - Run the results through appropriate relevance, ranking and personalization models to produce the final ranking.
 In the absence of such models, rank the results in decreasing dot-product order.
 - Monitor the model, results quality, and business metrics such as CTR (click-through rate) and dwell time.
 Incorporate feedback mechanisms to debug and improve the search stack from data quality, data freshness and personalization to user experience.

+### Hybrid search

+Hybrid search is the combination of Semantic Search and Text Search.
+This typically involves adding some metadata to the stored vectors.
+This can allow for faster and more releveant recall in some cases.

 ## Vectors